-TO BE FILLED IN BY STUD NT: (Please type)
+TO BE FILLED IN BY STUDEN IT: (Please type)

 Author's Name:

 Author's ID #:

 School: Major:

 Title of Dissertation:

-TO BE FILLED IN BY COMM ITTEE MEMBERS (who also sign certification page of thesis)
+TO BE FILLED IN BY COMMIT TTEE MEMBERS (who also sign certification page of thesis ;)

-tation has been approved by the committee: (2) that the student has ination in defense of the dissertation on (date); ollows, with a grade of "S":
+ion has been approved by the committee: (2) that the studen dissertation on (date); (3) the

 Course No Credits

-(Please have committee men bers' names typed/printed in next to or below their signature.)
+(Please have committee mem bers' names typed/printed in next to or below th eir signature.)

-signed: Chairperson (Date)
+SIGNED: Chairperson (Date)

 (Committee Member)

-TO BE FILLED IN BY DISSE TATION COORDINATOR
+TO BE FILLED IN BY DISSERT TATION COORDINATOR

-This thesis has been examined an l found to be complete and suitable for binding.
+This thesis has been examined and for und to be complete and suitable for binding.

+-

+Signed:

+Dissertation Coordinator in the Graduate School (Date)